 Virtual reality (VR) technology provides another a form of storytelling for filmmakers.

 Four new VR films–presented by Electric South and the Goethe-Institut, supported by Big World Cinema, Blue Ice Docs and the Bertha Foundation–have been making the rounds of festivals and special screenings around the continent.
-Let This Be A Warning by The Nest Collective, The Other Dakar by Selly Rabe Kane, Nairobi Berries by Ng’endo Mukii, and Spirit Robot by Jonathan Dotse.
-This was the second year that the festival included a Virtual Encounters Exhibition.
+They are: Let This Be A Warning by The Nest Collective, The Other Dakar by Selly Rabe Kane, Nairobi Berries by Ng’endo Mukii, and Spirit Robot by Jonathan Dotse.
+(This was the second year, for example, that the annual Encounters Documentary Film Festival in South Africa included a Virtual Encounters Exhibition, for example.)

 The Other Dakar is a strange journey of magical realism, described as an homage to Senegalese mythology.
 The creator, Selly Rabe Kane, known worldwide for her fashion designs, uses her talents to build a stunningly beautiful and surreal experience.
 Otherworldly fashion driving the story reflects Kane’s sensibilities as a designer.
 This world of Dakar, as explored by a little girl in the film, is full of symbolism with striking colors, and patterns.
 Although I was somewhat disoriented in the fantastical 360° video, the central message was clear: artists are at the core of Dakar’s cultural soul.
 Watching this film triggers reflection on the role of artists in cities throughout Africa and beyond.